ElmarJ/waterlooplein-timemachine/docs/architecture/optimization.md

 Given that these generated meshes make up almost everything that is rendered, this has serious performance repercussions as baking is almost impossible.
 Some problems we see:

-- We cannot bake data for *Occlusion Culling*, even though it seems to make much sense given that the vast majority of objects are occluded most of the time by other objects.
+[ ] We cannot bake data for *Occlusion Culling*, even though it seems to make much sense given that the vast majority of objects are occluded most of the time by other objects.
 One of the results is that water is always rendered, even when there is no water in sight.
 Water rendering greatly affects GPU-performance.
 The same happens with clouds (although the impact is smaller).
 Note that [Occlusion Culling can also increase CPU-cost](https://docs.unity3d.com/Manual/OcclusionCulling.html), so does not necessarily lead to performance improvements.

-- We have no baked Shadow data and GI-data.
-Computing realtime shadows seems to claim a lot of performance in the app (needs more research).
+[x] We have no baked Shadow data and GI-data.
+Computing realtime shadows seems to claim a lot of performance in the app (needs more research). *This performance issue has been solved with updating shadow maps only on demand in #5a3dfd9a5c4dae16d0239188db88e271088fa84b *

 #### How to solve?